Intiman Theatre presents

 About the Play

-In The Things Around Us, Oluo continues their practice of layering live music and narrative, but departs from their previously epic ensemble work (Now I’m Fine, Susan) and highly personal stories to create, instead, an intimate solo show about other people.
+The Things Around Us is the third in a trilogy of shows from Ahamefule J. Oluo, following NOW I’M FINE and SUSAN.
+The creation of this final piece began during the isolation of the COVID-19 pandemic lockdown.
+In The Things Around Us, Oluo continues their practice of layering live music and narrative, but departs from their previously epic ensemble work and highly personal stories to create, instead, an intimate solo show about other people.
 Combining experimental jazz, new music, Nigerian hi-life, and electronic looping with bizarre and darkly humorous accounts of strangers and acquaintances, Oluo draws out larger social and political meanings from those encounters, weaving together a tapestry of characters and existential inquiries with dynamic multi-instrumental compositions, using trumpet, clarinet, vocals, looping/effects pedals, and cardboard shipping boxes for percussion.
 The Things Around Us began as a 15-minute video piece produced during the isolation of the COVID-19 pandemic in 2020, supported by a Mellon Creative Research Fellowship with University of Washington’s Meany Center.
 It has been further developed through early-stage showings at Black-centered cultural spaces LANGSTON and Wa Na Wari in Seattle, residencies at MacDowell, Yaddo, and Seattle Rep.

 Become an Intiman Member Today to Save 30% Off Tickets!